corinwagen/presto/tutorial/README.md

 The simplicity of this system (8 heavy atoms) makes it a relatively facile demonstration of *presto*.
 More complex systems can be run analogously, but will require more careful setup and analysis.

+*Warning: studying reactivity in explicit solvent is highly non-trivial.
+The combination of techniques employed here allows us to follow bond-forming and bond-breaking processes with incredible detail, but we must be extremely careful not to deceive ourselves.
+This technique is in its infancy; there are not yet "best practices" for this field, so we must be vigilant ourselves and work as carefully as possible.*

-*This tutorial is meant to demonstrate an example workflow from start to finish.
+This tutorial is meant to demonstrate an example workflow from start to finish.
 All output files are already present in this directory, along with the requisite scripts for analysis.
-The following steps detail how these results were generated and how to analyze them.*
+The following steps detail how these results were generated and how to analyze them.

 ## Overview